Observational constraints on variable equation of state parameters of dark matter and dark energy after Planck: Perturbation Equations

 where $c^2_{s,eff}$ is the effective sound speed in the rest frame of the $i$th fluid.
-In general, $c^2_{s,eff}$ is a free model parameter, which measures the entropy perturbations through its difference to the adiabatic sound speed, i.e., the relation $w_{i}\Gamma_{i}=(c^2_{s,eff}-c^2_{s,ad})\delta^{rest}_{i}$.
-Here $\delta^{rest}_{i}=\delta_{i}+3\mathcal{H}(1+w_{i})\theta_{i}/k^2$ gives a gauge-invariant form for the entropy perturbations.
+In general, $c^2_{s,eff}$ is a free model parameter, which measures the entropy perturbations through its difference to the adiabatic sound speed via the relation $w_{i}\Gamma_{i}=(c^2_{s,eff}-c^2_{s,ad})\delta^{rest}_{i}$.
+Thus, $w_{i}\Gamma_{i}$ characterizes the entropy perturbations.
+Further, $\delta^{rest}_{i}=\delta_{i}+3\mathcal{H}(1+w_{i})\theta_{i}/k^2$ gives a gauge-invariant form for the entropy perturbations.
 With these definitions, the microscale properties of the energy component are characterized by three quantities, i.e., the EoS parameters $w_{i}$, the effective sound speed $c^2_{s,eff}$ and the shear perturbation $\sigma_i$.
 In this work, we assume zero shear perturbations for the DM and DE.
 Since the DM is responsible for the formation of the large scale structure in our Universe, we fix the effective speed of sound $c^2_{s,eff}=0$ for DM in this work.

-\section{Observational Constraints}
+\section{Observational constraints}